How to Transition from a Data Analyst to Data Engineer in 2024

 As the data science field matures, the distinction between data roles has grown sharper, allowing more standard classification.
 While the roles of data analyst, data scientist, and data engineer are still somewhat similar, each require specialized knowledge that significantly alter the skillsets required.
 A migration has been underway for some time, as people realign their skills and goals with these more distinct fields.

-One of the most common transitions we are seeing is the shift from data analytics to data engineering.
+One of the most common transitions we are seeing is the shift from data analyst to data engineer.
 This requires a shift not only in technical skills, but also in foundational knowledge and mindset, as each role interacts with different parts of the data pipelines.
 In this blog, we look at the differences between the data analytics and data engineering roles, as well as the implications of a transition from one role to another.

 What does a data analyst do?